MainStay Mutual Funds

-Even though Social Security benefits are guaranteed, it’s important to remember that your monthly payments can vary greatly based on two key factors: 1) when you file your claim, and 2) how you file your claim.
+Even though Social Security benefits may be guaranteed by the government, it’s important to remember that your monthly payments can vary greatly based on two key factors: 1) when you file your claim, and 2) how you file your claim.
 Here’s a closer look…

 |Year of birth||Full retirement age|